 He who eats of this bread shall live forever

 Since the majority of people coming to St. Aidan's are not from a liturgical background, we have found it helpful each year to take the congregation through an instructed Eucharist.

 Such a time aims to shed light on the historical, symbolic and sacramental highlights of an Anglican Eucharistic Celebration.
-Below is the text used annually in our Sunday Morning gathering.

 An Instructed Eucharist